gary-jipp/demo-react-minimal/README.md

 Minimal React App

 What is React ?
+ - A JavaScript library for building user interfaces
  - Library vs Framework
- - compare to jQuery & EJS
+ - Compare to jQuery & EJS
+ - Only deals with the "View" in MVC